 The latest hot-topic concerns the fact that UK health authorities now have the power to quarantine individuals, both UK and non-UK residents, who present a risk of further spreading the virus.

 The operative word in the above sentence is “residents”.
 The UK’s statutory residence test states that the number of days someone spends in the UK during the tax year dictates whether or not they are a UK resident for tax purposes.
-The total number of days someone can spend in the UK without becoming a UK resident is dependant on their circumstances, as well as what is considered to be their “ties” to the country.
+The total number of days someone can spend in the UK without becoming a UK resident is dependent on their circumstances, as well as what is considered to be their “ties” to the country.

 The length of time an employee can work before UK tax becomes applicable will depend on their tax status.
 Each individual will have a certain number of allocated days that they can spend in the UK, without being a resident for tax purposes.